 The Truth About Third Party Maintenance

-The Truth about Third Party Maintenance
+The Truth about TPM

 There are a lot of myths, misconceptions and misinformation floating around about third party maintenance.
 Let’s separate fact from fiction.

 Myth: Third party maintenance is less expensive so OEM hardware support must be higher quality.

 Nope—this couldn’t be more wrong!
 As people we tend to give a higher value to something that costs more even if it’s intrinsic worth is not more than the less expensive thing.
 When we don’t have enough information about the two things that we are comparing, we assume that the more expensive one is more valuable.
 And because many OEMs have high brand recognition, people immediately associate value and trust with the brands they recognize.